arnaud-carre/sndh-player/README.md

 # SNDH and YM Archive Player v1.11
 ATARI-ST SNDH & YM ZIP Archive music browser/player by [Leonard/Oxygene](https://twitter.com/leonard_coder)

-You can directly drop a large ZIP archive full of thousand of SNDH or YM files in the player! (get a [100MiB SNDH archive here!](https://sndh.atari.org/download.php))
+You can directly drop a large ZIP archive full of thousands of SNDH and YM files into the player!
+(Get a [100 MiB SNDH archive here!](https://sndh.atari.org/download.php))

+This player also supports immediate seeking in any .sndh or .ym file by clicking on the time bar

 Powered by [AtariAudio](https://github.com/arnaud-carre/AtariAudio)